 Real Estate Assessment Appeals

 Each year, all property owners, or their duly authorized agent, may appeal our valuation of their property by requesting a review of their assessment.
 Under state law, neither financial impact nor the rate of value change is, by itself, sufficient grounds for appeal.
 As required, the City’s assessment is an estimate of fair market value as of January 1 each year, based on property sales for the previous calendar year.
 We welcome appeals based on issues of factual discrepancies in the property description or features, demonstrable issues of uniformity of value within a neighborhood, or fair market value.
+Appealing your assessment can be a multi-step process and is outlined below.

 Geographic Information Systems (GIS) Viewer